alcortesm/sputnik-popularity/README.md

 ; go run ./app/cmd/sputnik-popularity
 ```

-### Run as a docker container in Google Cloud Engine
+### Run as a docker container in Google Compute Engine

 First build a docker image of the project: